 Toboggan Fun-Ride Furi

-There is nothing more beautiful in Zermatt than seeing the early sun rising up over the pristine pistes of the Matterhorn and that is exactly what you’ll do here.
+There is nothing more beautiful in Zermatt than seeing the early sun rising up over the pristine pistes of the Matterhorn.
 This is one of the most popular events around for skiers and all the tourists.
 You’ll be the first to make tracks in the virgin snow of the day before everyone else hits the slopes.
 You take a downhill run from Trockener Steg with a guide all the way to Furi.
 Once you’re there, a buffet with a hot and substantial breakfast will be waiting for in the Restaurant Matterhorn by 9.30 am.
 You will need to purchase a ski pass to take part and be at the Valley Station of the Matterhorn Glacier Paradise by 7:40 am.

 Baking with Children At The Bakery Biner

-Every 2nd Wednesday of the month, children are invited to the Bakery Biner where they will create a clown made out of a cookie and a marzipan figure too.
+Every 2nd Wednesday of the month, children are invited to the Bakery Biner.
+They will create a clown made out of a cookie and a marzipan figure too.
 Of all the events in Zermatt, this one is the best for the younger kids.

 Wolli in the village